Certain signs and symptoms might suggest that a person could have acute myeloid leukemia (AML), but tests are needed to confirm the diagnosis.

 During the physical exam, the doctor will likely pay close attention to your eyes, mouth, skin, lymph nodes, liver, spleen, and nervous system, and will look for areas of bleeding or bruising, or possible signs of infection.

-If there is reason to think there might be problems caused by abnormal blood cells (anemia, infections, bleeding or bruising, etc.), you will get tests to check your blood cell counts.
+If there is reason to think there might be problems caused by low levels of blood cells (anemia, infections, bleeding or bruising, etc.), the doctor will most likely order blood tests to check your blood cell counts.
 You might also be referred to a hematologist, a doctor who specializes in diseases of the blood (including leukemia).

-If signs and symptoms and/or the results of the physical exam suggest you might have leukemia, the doctor will need to check samples of cells from your blood and bone marrow to be sure.
-Other tissue and cell samples may also be taken in order to help guide treatment.
+If the doctor thinks you might have leukemia, samples of cells from your blood and bone marrow will need to be checked to be sure.
+Other tissue and cell samples might also be taken to help guide treatment.

-Blood samples for tests for AML are generally taken from a vein in the arm.
+Blood tests are generally the first tests done to look for leukemia.
+Blood is taken from a vein in the arm.

 The samples are usually taken from the back of the pelvic (hip) bone, but sometimes other bones are used instead.
 If only an aspiration is to be done, it may be taken from the sternum (breast bone).

 A bone marrow biopsy is usually done just after the aspiration.
 A small piece of bone and marrow is removed with a slightly larger needle that is pushed down into the bone.
-This causes a feeling of pressure and may also cause some brief pain.
+This may also cause some brief pain.
 Once the biopsy is done, pressure will be applied to the site to help prevent bleeding.

-These bone marrow tests are used to help diagnose leukemia, but they are also repeated later to tell if the leukemia is responding to treatment.
+These bone marrow tests are used to help diagnose leukemia, but they might also be repeated later to tell if the leukemia is responding to treatment.

-The cerebrospinal fluid (CSF) is the liquid that surrounds the brain and spinal cord.
+The cerebrospinal fluid (CSF) surrounds the brain and spinal cord.
 AML can sometimes spread to the area around the brain and spinal cord.
-To check for this spread, doctors remove a sample of CSF for testing.
-The procedure used to remove this fluid is called a lumbar puncture (spinal tap).
-A lumbar puncture is not often used to test for AML, unless the patient is having symptoms that could be caused by leukemia cells spreading into the brain and spinal cord.
+To check for this spread, doctors might remove a sample of CSF for testing (a procedure called a lumbar puncture or spinal tap).
+A lumbar puncture is not often used to test for AML, unless a person is having symptoms that could be caused by leukemia cells that have spread into the brain and spinal cord.

 One or more of the following lab tests may be done on the samples to diagnose AML and/or to determine the specific subtype of AML.

 Most patients with AML have too many immature white cells in their blood, and not enough red blood cells or platelets.
-Many of the white blood cells may be myeloblasts (often just called blasts), which are immature blood-forming cells that are not normally found in the blood.
-These immature cells don’t work like normal, mature white blood cells.
+Many of the white blood cells may be myeloblasts (often just called blasts), which are very early forms of blood-forming cells that are not normally found in the blood.
+These cells don’t work like normal, mature white blood cells.
 These findings may suggest leukemia, but the disease usually is not diagnosed without looking at a sample of bone marrow cells.